dddrrreee/cs140e-win19/labs/lab12-vm.0/README.md

   identifier so you don't have to flush when you switch address spaces.
   Set the current address space identifier (pick a number between `1..63`).
   4. Turn on the MMU.
-Things should work as before.
+The exact sequence is given below.
   (See below)

 After each operation, call the macro `FLUSH_MMU` to flush all operations.
 This is overkill.
 The next part makes it better.